Learning Disabilities Nursing, BSc Hons

 How long is my placement?

 You will spend 50% of your time each year in these valuable work placements, where you will be assessed by qualified practitioners.
-These placements will be in a variety of institutional and community settings, which will enable you to fully understand the needs of individuals with a learning disability.
+These placements will be in a variety of community settings, which will enable you to fully understand the needs of individuals with a learning disability.
 As a learning disabilities nurse, you will play a vital role in providing specialist support and interventions.

 What sort of careers do graduates pursue?